 Dim newDest = Path.Combine(destDir, subDir.Name)

-ShowStatus(IconSuccess & " Copied into " & destDir)Clear, friendly confirmation that the operation completed.
+ShowStatus(IconSuccess & " Copied into " & destDir)- Displays a success message once the operation is completed.

 Catch ex As Exception